How the spherical modes of gravitational waves can be detected despite only seeing one ray: Wave equation and traceless-transverse gauge

 In General Relativity GWs have two degrees of freedom $h_+$ and $h_\times$~\cite{maggiore_2008}, but the requirement for the wave $h_{\mu\nu}$ to be symmetric and imposing the harmonic gauge in \eq{eq:hg} only constrains the solution to six degrees of freedom.
 Therefore, we are free to perform a coordinate transformation $x^\mu \to x^\mu + \alpha^\mu$, with $\alpha^\mu$ of order $h_{\mu\nu}$ and fulfilling $\Box\alpha^\mu = 0$, so that the trace-reversed wave becomes

 Note that this transformation is consistent with the harmonic gauge and thus indeed constrains four more degrees of freedom.

 To finally constrain the gauge we have to impose four conditions on $\alpha^\mu$.
 Here we review the standard case of imposing the TT gauge~\cite{maggiore_2008}.
-We first demand the wave to be trace free
+We first demand the wave to be trace-free

 from which follows that the trace-reversed wave and the wave are equal, i.e., $\bar{h}_{\mu\nu} = h_{\mu\nu}$.
-The second set of constrains we impose is
+The second set of constraints we impose is

 Imposing this property together with the harmonic gauge gives us $\partial_0 h^0_{~0} = 0$.
 This implies that $h_{00}$ is constant in time which for a GW is equivalent to saying it vanishes.
 Therefore, we get